uladribia/decodev2/docs/extending.md

 ##### QR & handle trigger declaration

 Because we are using a standard log-in trigger, there is no need to change almost anything.
+Since we defined a unique action called "login2", the code will parse the QR accordingly.
+We just need to make sure that our coolwebsite produces with the [correct standard](./qr_handling.md).

 ##### Writting test functions

 #### Conclusions